SeanXZed/SeanXZed/README.md

 ### About Me:
 I'm a second-time founder and self-taught full stack developer.

-- 🔭 I’m currently working on my new startup - COMPAS3 AI
+- 🔭 I’m currently working on COMPAS3 AI
 - 🌱 I’m currently learning Next.js with Typescript
 - 🚀 I'm proficient in mathematical modelling and machine learning in Python
 - 🔥 I'm a CFA charterholder, so finance is my thing!